-We finish the floor and details on the Victorian gazebo.
+We have finished the floor and some other details of the Victorian pavilion.